What is demand generation?

 The Bottom Line

 Demand generation strategy is a full-funnel revenue system, not a marketing campaign type.
-It coordinates multiple touchpoints to guide prospects through all stages of their buying journey until they're ready to purchase.
+Coordinating multiple touchpoints to guide prospects through every stage of their buying journey is the entire point, and that coordination is what most teams skip.
 According to Sprout Social's 2024 B2B Marketing Report, companies that treat demand generation as lead generation miss significant pipeline impact.
-The most effective strategies map buyer demand states first, then build content and campaigns to address each stage systematically.
-If you want strategic clarity that drives measurable growth, start with demand state mapping.
+Effective strategies map buyer demand states first, then build content and campaigns to address each stage systematically.
+Start with demand state mapping if you want strategic clarity that drives measurable growth.

 Related Questions